Deadlines for the 20/21 Winter Semester application phase postponed:

 More detailed information:

-Provisional timetable for the Summer Semester:
+Provisional timetable for the Winter Semester:

 - We are currently working on the assumption that most of you will be able to take part in online classes from home.
 However, the student workstations in the THU buildings are fundamentally also available for participating in online classes – you must, of course, comply with the currently-applicable minimum distance rules and requirements for gatherings.
 Additionally, the PC Pool C011 in the Prittwitzstrasse building is also open for this purpose.
 Please get in touch with us immediately if you have any problems in this regard.